Off-Boarding Users

 E-Mail Accounts and Files

 Here are some major considerations about e-mail accounts.
 In a small business with a handful of users, and even up to several dozen, most employees' e-mail box represents a database and an actions log tied closely with the company's operations.
 Details of business deals and contracts are found only within e-mail threads; the user has important contacts; recurring meetings might be shared from that user's calendar (typically integrated into the user's mailbox in modern systems).
-And in all e-mail systems, there is no easy way for the data in your users' mailbox to be shared with the company, as you might with document files in a shared folder.
-Doing so is possible, but would be quite unconventional and difficult to manage.
+And in all e-mail systems, there is no easy way for the data in your users' mailbox to be shared with the company, compared to how simply documents in shared file systems can be accessed by multiple people.
+Users sharing their primary mailboxes with each other is possible, but would be quite unconventional and difficult to manage.

 Employee using files on her computer

-Speaking of documents, most small businesses use one or more shared file systems.
-While sharing files is relatively easy in the system you likely use, each file is tied in some way to a user's e-mail account.
+Speaking of documents, most small businesses use one or more of the shared file systems just mentioned.
+While sharing files is relatively easy in the system you likely use, each file is likely tied in some way to a user's e-mail account.
 Deactivating e-mail while off-boarding a user may block access by others to dozens or thousands of documents, spreadsheets, and presentation files, or remove the files themselves.

-Given this, except for employees who do auxiliary or menial jobs and use e-mail only for meeting reminders or casual conversations, it's not often you'll be able to just delete the e-mail account and be done with it.
+Given this, except for employees who do auxiliary or menial jobs and use e-mail only for meeting reminders or casual conversations, it's not often you'll be able to just delete an e-mail account when someone leaves, and be done with it.
 And when you do need to keep addresses or mailboxes, not handling off-boarding correctly at both the administrative and technical levels can lead to the departed user retaining unauthorized access, data becoming inaccessible or even inadvertently and permanently deleted, and/or missed communications.

 E-mail Address and Mailbox Disposition